-Registered Reports in Kinesiology accepts Systematic Reviews, Meta-Analyses, Scoping Reviews, Original Investigations, and Replications.
-All submissions must follow a registered report format.
+Reports in Sport and Exercise accepts Original Investigations, Systematic Reviews, Meta-Analyses, Scoping Reviews, and Replications.

 Indexing and Archiving

-Registered Reports in Kinesiology issues DOIs through the University of Essex.
-We also invest in longterm archiving of all submissions through the CLOCKSS archival system.
-Lastly, indexing is completed via CrossRef.
-We plan to submit to PubMed/Europe PMC once established, as per their requirements.
+Reports in Sport and Exercise issues each submission with a DOI and provides longterm storage of articles through Portico.
+Indexing is completed via CrossRef and we plan to submit to PubMed/Europe PMC once established, as per their requirements.
 Should you require us to provide additional indexing, please let us know.
-We are a society owned and operated journal!
-We aim to do much more and need your support to make this possible.
+We are a society owned and operated journal and take your feedback on board.